 Conclusion

 Understanding how does a Ponzi scheme work, it is clear that such schemes are seductive, but they’re built on deception and greed.
-They may promise you the world, but in the end, it’s just a game of smoke and mirrors.

-The only real “winners” are the people running the scam – and they’re usually long gone by the time the scheme collapses.
+The only real “winners” are the people running the scam, and they’re usually long gone by the time the scheme collapses.

 So, the next time you come across an investment opportunity that promises high returns with little effort or risk, remember: it’s probably too good to be true.